 Nanak, we can remove impurity only by true knowledge.

-Then he goes on to say that the real impurities consist in greed, lying, lust, and slander which defile the heart, tongue eyes, and ears respectively, and lead a man to hell.
+Then he goes on to say that the real impurities consist of greed, lying, lust, and slander which defile the heart, tongue eyes, and ears respectively, and lead a man to hell.

 After passing through various ceremonies in early childhood, whereas a Muslim child was circumcised at the age of seven, a Hindu child belonging to the three upper castes proclaimed his boyhood by wearing a sacred thread (usually at the completion of nine years) in a traditional ceremonial manner.
 Guru Nanak who attaches no religious sanctity and importance to this ceremony exposes its hollowness and at the same time dilates upon the real significance of moral virtues of eternal value; such as mercy, contentment, truth, and self-control in these lines: Make the thread of contentment from the cotton of mercy by giving it twists of truth and ties of self-control.